-However, PeerStreet follows up well when it comes to posting details about loan returns or providing information about all performing and non-performing loans, including default rate details.
+However, PeerStreet follows up well when it comes to posting details about loan returns or providing information about all performing and non-performing loans, including default rates.

 Further statistical data shows that about 3% of the 4,924 represented loans had gone into default.

-PeerStreet was able to handle foreclosure proceedings and recover 135 out of 143 defaulted loans without any loss of principal to investors.
-Therefore, only 7 loans out of the 4,924 loans, on record, lost part or all of their principal.
+PeerStreet handled foreclosure proceedings and recovered 135 out of 143 defaulted loans without any loss of principal to investors.
+Therefore, only seven loans out of the 4,924 loans on record lost part or all of their principal.

-As a result, it helps to keep the following in mind when investing on the PeerStreet platform: You do have a small risk of non-payment as an investor.
+As a result, it helps to keep in mind when investing on the PeerStreet platform that you do have a small risk of non-payment as an investor.

 What if a Loan Goes into Foreclosure?

-Every now and then, borrowers may have trouble with paying back PeerStreet loans, or go into foreclosure.
-In turn, an investor may stop receiving his or her interest rates and payments on a loan.
+Every now and then, borrowers may have trouble with paying back PeerStreet loans or drop into foreclosure.
+In turn, an investor may stop receiving their interest rates and payments on a loan.

-However, a PeerStreet loan is still a collateral loan.
-This means that real estate secures the loan.
-By doing this, you do have a way to get your money back if a problem occurs, such as a default.
+However, a PeerStreet loan is still a collateral loan, which means it is secured by the property.
+You do have a way to get your money back if an event such as a default occurs.

-When a default does occur, PeerStreet works with regulatory and legal professionals, including its real estate investing team, to resolve the issue to keep its investors still satisfied with the outcome of any bankruptcy remote entity event.
+PeerStreet works with regulatory and legal professionals when a default does happen, including its real estate investing team.
+These groups do everything possible to resolve the issue to keep their investors satisfied with the outcome.

-investors also have protection if the investing and financing company should stop operations.
-The company is set up so investors will still get their money if the company goes out of business.
-PeerStreet also holds your money in an FDIC-insured trust account when you initially fund your investor portfolio.
+PeerStreet is set up so investors will still get their money if the company goes out of business.
+The platform holds your money in an FDIC-insured trust account when you initially fund your investment portfolio.